apivideo/api.video-documentation/vod/update-video-details.md

 When you update details about your video, you can choose from a wide variety of settings.
 Choices include:

-- playerId - Add a player you want to associate with your video.
+- `playerId` - Add a player you want to associate with your video.
-- title - Update or add a title to your video.
+- `title` - Update or add a title to your video.
-- description - Update or add a description of the contents of your video.
+- `description` - Update or add a description of the contents of your video.
-- public - Whether your video is public or private.
+- `public` - Whether your video is public or private.
-- panoramic - Whether the video is 360 degree / immersive.
+- `panoramic` - Whether the video is 360 degree / immersive.
-- mp4Support - Whether the player supports the mp4 format.
+- `mp4Support` - Whether the player supports the mp4 format.
-- tags - A comma-separated list of words you want to use to tag the video.
+- `tags` - A comma-separated list of words you want to use to tag the video.
-- metadata - An array of dictionaries where each dictionary contains a key:value pair that describes the video.
+- `metadata` - An array of objects where each object contains a key:value pair that describes the video.

 To update details about a video, use this code sample: